Jai0212/Chore-Hero/README.md

 * **Fully Functioning Website**: Features include user sign-up, add to cart, and order placement functionalities.
 * **Secure Payment Processing**: Payment authentication is handled using Stripe, with verification through API calls.
 * **Robust Authentication System**: Secure user authentication and data protection using middleware and tokenization.
-* **Order Management**: Users can view their orders, with cart and order data securely stored in the database.
+* **Order Management**: Users can view their orders, with their cart and order data securely stored in the database.
-* **Responsive Design**: The website is optimized for use on laptop, phones and tablets, providing a seamless experience across all devices.
+* **Responsive Design**: The website is optimized for use on laptops, phones and tablets, providing a seamless experience across all devices.

 ## Technical Aspects